Agnes of Hohenstaufen: Life

-Agnes' father Conrad of Hohenstaufen was a younger half-brother of Emperor Frederick Barbarossa, who had enfeoffed him with the Electoral Palatinate in 1156.
+Agnes's father Conrad of Hohenstaufen was a younger half-brother of Emperor Frederick Barbarossa, who had enfeoffed him with the Electoral Palatinate in 1156.
 A cautious and thoughtful politician, he aimed for peace and reconciliation in the Empire.
 Even before 1180, he had betrothed his daughter to Henry V, the eldest son of the rebellious Saxon duke Henry the Lion, in order to defuse the re-emerging conflict between the Hohenstaufen and Welf dynasties.

 In 1193, however, Barbarossa's son and successor, Emperor Henry VI, wanted to create a political alliance with King Philip II of France and planned to marry his cousin Agnes to Philip II.
-When the young Welf scion Henry V heard of this plan, he contacted Agnes' parents.
+When the young Welf scion Henry V heard of this plan, he contacted Agnes's parents.
 Her father avoided definitive statements on her betrothal, as he preferred a marriage with the French king, but also did not want to offend Henry V, whom Agnes revered fanatically.

-Agnes' mother Irmengard (d.
+Agnes's mother Irmengard (d.
 1197), daughter of Count Berthold I of Henneberg, continued to advocate her daughter's marriage with the Welf prince.
 A little later she took advantage of the absence of her husband, who stayed at Henry VI's court, to thwart the Emperor's plan.
 She invited the young Welf to Stahleck Castle, where he and Agnes were married in January or February 1194.

 Furious Emperor Henry VI felt betrayed and demanded that Conrad immediately annul the marriage.
 Conrad, however, dropped his initial resistance to the marriage and, seeing as it had already been blessed in Church, chose to convince his nephew Henry VI of the domestic political benefits of this marriage.
 Conrad's sons had died young and Henry VI could assure the succession in the Electoral Palatinate by enfeoffing Henry the Welf.
 Additionally, Conrad and Agnes on the occasion of the marital union convinced the emperor to pardon Henry the Lion, who had been deposed and outlawed by Frederick Barbarossa in 1180.

 The reconciliation between Emperor Henry VI and Duke Henry the Lion was solemnly held in March 1194 at the Imperial Palace of Tilleda.
 Agnes and her husband Henry V had done their bit to prepare for this major domestic event with their unscheduled marriage at Stahleck Castle.
 Moreover, Emperor Henry VI had to settle the conflict with the House of Welf, to ensure peace in the Holy Roman Empire while enforcing his claims on the Kingdom of Sicily after the death of King Tancred on 20 February 1194.